hablapps/pairstrading/PostPairsTrading.md

 system "l pykx.q"
 ```

-One of such libraries is **statsmodels**, a prominent tool in Python for statistical modeling and hypothesis testing.
+One such library is **statsmodels**, a prominent tool in Python for statistical modeling and hypothesis testing.
 It equips analysts with a robust toolkit for regression, time series, and multivariate analysis.
 Specifically, within the **statsmodels** package, the **statsmodels.tsa.stattools** module features **the Augmented Dickey-Fuller (ADF) test**.

 ```q
 coint:.pykx.import[`statsmodels.tsa.stattools]`:coint